 Muscle Strength and Endurance

 Both skiing and snowboarding provide a full-body workout.
-This effects benefits by engagine multiple muscle groups, particularly in the lower body.
+This brings about benefits by engagine multiple muscle groups, particularly in the lower body.
 Key muscles worked include the quadriceps, hamstrings, calves and glutes.
 Additionally, these activities enhance core strength and stability, improving overall muscle endurance and promoting better posture.
 Skiing can burn approximately 300 to 600 calories per hour, depending on the intensity of the activity, making it a fun way to maintain a healthy weight.

 Improved Balance and Coordination